marano/blog/_posts/2014-05-29-exploring-attribute-methods.markdown

 On ordinary Rails projets, you don't need to worry about the first line, since Rails preloads all gems.

-The triky part is using metaprogramming to call attribute specific methods, like on line *14*, which calls the private method *#name_collection*.
+The tricky part is using metaprogramming to call attribute specific methods, like on line *14*, which calls the private method *#name_collection*.